cobaltgit/versare/README.md

 #### (Optional) GitHub API Token

 For the Discord token invalidator to work, copy and paste a GitHub personal access token into the `auth` section of your config.yml
 This is a completely optional step and doesn't affect the bot itself
+It's recommended that you use a separate, unused GitHub account for this operation.

 #### Launching